Form and Void (True Detective): 2012

-Before leaving, Cohle instructs his hitman to deliver packages with evidence to the authorities in case he doesn't return.
-Meanwhile, Hart meets with Papania (Tory Kittles), asking for help when needed.
-Despite his reservations and questioning Cohle's role, Papania accepts.
-Cohle and Hart then drive to the house, where phone service is not available.
-Hart tries to get a phone from Betty, who turns defensive and releases a dog that runs away.
-Hart breaks into the house while Cohle inspects the outer side.
-He finds the dog dead and stumbles upon the lawnmower man, Errol Childress, who flees into the woods.
-Back in the house, Hart eventually finds Betty and forces her to give him a phone.
-As he goes looking for Cohle, he enters a shed to discover the bound corpse of Errol’s father, Billy Childress.
+Before leaving, Rust instructs Doumain to deliver packages with evidence to the authorities in case he doesn't return.
+Meanwhile, Marty meets with Papania (Tory Kittles), asking for help when needed.
+Despite his reservations and questioning Rust's role, Papania accepts.
+Rust and Marty then drive to the house, where phone service is not available.
+Marty tries to get a phone from Betty, who turns defensive and releases a dog that runs away.
+Marty breaks into the house while Rust inspects the area surrounding the house.
+He finds the dog dead and stumbles upon the caretaker man, Errol Childress, who flees into the woods.
+Back in the house, Marty eventually finds Betty and forces her to give him a phone.
+As he goes looking for Rust, he enters a separate smaller home to discover the bound corpse of Errol’s father, Billy Childress.

-As he follows Errol, Cohle stumbles upon a labyrinth of tunnels and is taunted by Errol to enter.
-Cohle ventures through the labyrinth alone, while Hart separately enters but is unable to find them both.
-The labyrinth mostly consists of children's clothing and latticework, a place Errol calls Carcosa.
-Cohle eventually reaches a room with a skeleton wearing antlers and is distracted by a vision of a vortex.
-Seizing this, Errol appears and stabs him in the stomach.
-Cohle headbutts Errol, who is then shot multiple times by an arriving Hart.
-Despite the shots, Errol throws a hammer at Hart, hitting him in the chest.
-As he prepares to kill him, Errol is shot dead in the head by Cohle.
-Both heavily bleeding, Hart tends to Cohle's wound.
-Meanwhile, Papania and Gilbough (Michael Potts) arrive with back-up at the house and start searching the area.
+As he follows Errol, Rust stumbles upon a labyrinth of tunnels and is taunted by Errol to enter.
+Rust ventures through the labyrinth alone, while Marty separately enters but is unable to find them.
+The labyrinth mostly consists of children's clothing, latticework, and skeletons, a place Errol calls Carcosa.
+Rust eventually reaches a room with an adorned skeleton wearing antlers and a yellow robe and is distracted as he sees a swirling vortex (possibly hallucinated).
+As Rust is distracted, Errol appears and stabs him in the stomach.
+Rust headbutts Errol, who is then shot multiple times by an arriving Marty.
+Despite the shots, Errol throws a roofing hammer at Marty, hitting him in the chest.
+As he prepares to kill him, Errol is killed with a shot to the head by Rust.
+Both heavily bleeding, Marty tends to Rust's wound.
+Meanwhile, Papania and Gilbough (Michael Potts) arrive with back-up at the house, find Betty handcuffed to the stairs, and start searching the area.

-A few days later, Gilbough and Papania visit Hart at the hospital.
+A few days later, Gilbough and Papania visit Marty at the hospital.
 They inform him that Errol and Betty were Billy Childress' children and the tools at his shed match with the weapons in Lake Charles and Dora Lange's murder, effectively closing the case.
-He is also informed that Cohle survived but remains in a coma after surgery.
-When Hart is visited by his family, he cries at the moment.
-Meanwhile, the media reports the discovery at Errol's house; the Tuttles avoid charges, but their reputation collapses.
+He is also informed that Rust survived but remains in a coma after surgery.
+When Marty is visited by his family, he cries at the moment.
+Meanwhile, the media reports the discovery at Errol's house and dozens of bodies recovered at the scene; the Tuttles avoid charges, but their reputation collapses.